cmiles74/xmltool/README.md

 The executable will be in the `target` folder.

+### The Development Environment

+Things will vary from tool to tool, but the simplest development environment is simply asking Leiningen to gather the dependencies and present you with an interactive session.

+    $ lein repl

+From there, you can switch to the `user` namespace and initialize the environment.

+    windsorsolutions.xmltool.main=> (ns user)
+    user=> (init)

+This will initialize the JavaFX runtime and set some flags indicating that you are in development mode.
+This will prevent your interactive session from exiting every time you close the XML Tool window.
+From here you can work on the project.
+To test your work, you may startup the application.

+    user=> (xmltool/xml-tool)

+That will start up a new instance and prompt you for an XML file to parse.

 ## The Icon

 The icon for the application was created by [bokehlicia][8] is licensed under